maellak/DIYiotServer/web/swagger-ui/README.md

 ## How to Use It

 ### Download
 You can use the swagger-ui code AS-IS!
 No need to build or recompile--just clone this repo and use the pre-built files in the `dist` folder.
-If you like swagger-ui as-is, stop here.

 ## more info

-For more information about Swagger UI see  README_orig_from_swagger.md or  [Swagger UI](https://github.com/wordnik/swagger-ui)
+For more information about Swagger UI see  README_orig_from_swagger.md or  [Swagger UI](https://github.com/wordnik/swagger-ui) on GitHub

 ## License